Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 Finally, we have ports.
 Just as some people run several businesses in the same location and have multiple corresponding mailboxes, computers run multiple applications simultaneously.
 A **[port](https://www.geeksforgeeks.org/computer-networks/what-is-ports-in-networking/)** is used to identify which specific application should receive the incoming message, and each IP address can have up to 65,535 ports.
 Typically we don't have to specify a port when calling an API, since there are default ports assigned to certain services, protocols, and applications.
 For example, HTTPS-based APIs usually run on port 443.

+We should also briefly address the difference between a URL and a domain here.
+Think of the domain `api.openai.com` as the building address like *Fredrik Bajers Vej 7K* that usually corresponds to a certain group of hardware resources.
+The full URL is like an address with floor and room number like *Fredrik Bajers Vej 7K, 3.2.50*, which in the below example specifies the version of the API (v1) and the specific function (conversation completion).

 ![[Pasted image 20250720134403.png]]

 > [!info] Extended Reading